The Wyoming Wildlife Federation’s mission is to conserve wildlife, habitat and outdoor opportunities.

 WWF’s Vision

-This vision is achieved by organizing and educating the public on issues affecting wildlife, habitat and outdoor opportunities.
+This vision is achieved by organizing and educating the public on issues affecting wildlife, and habitat.
 We support strong science-based policies to retain, restore, and reconnect wildlife habitats and sustainably funded wildlife management.
 Our vision is brought to life by hunters and anglers who recognize both the cultural and conservation significance of Wyoming’s landscapes.

 Core Values

-Trust – WWF is trusted and our positions and opinions are used by diverse constituents.
+Trust – WWF is trusted.
+Our positions and opinions are used by diverse constituents.

 Outcomes – WWF is focused on achieving outcomes.
 “We get things done.”

-Engagement – WWF engages people in our work leading to strong supporters, volunteers, advocates, staff, and board.
+Engagement – WWF engages all stakeholders in our work leading to strong supporters, volunteers, advocates, staff and board.

 Science – WWF makes decisions and policy recommendations based on the best available science.